Mathématique: Chapter 86

 Atlantis blew through his mind like the icy tail of a dark comet.

 Rush shivered.
-His cortical suppressors flared visibly in the dim light.
-Pulsed warm against his skin.
+His cortical suppressors pulsed warm against his skin.

 Rush nodded.

-Shards of blocked thought, like splintered ice, impacted the barrier at his temples and showered through the narrow gate the tech at his temple allowed.
-Broken images buried themselves in his mind: sunlight lancing through ocean water like a spear beyond a glass wall; a pale blue flower in the hand of the child; the face of Morgan Le Fay, contorted with grief, wailing without sound, like something out of legend.
+Shards of blocked thought, like splintered ice, showered through the narrow gate the tech at his temples allowed.
+Broken images buried themselves in his mind: sunlight lancing through ocean water like a spear beyond a glass wall; a pale blue flower in the hand of a child; the face of Morgan Le Fay, contorted with grief, wailing without sound, like something out of legend.

 “You don’t look reassured,” Young said.